-Guilfoyle’s Volcano was built in 1876 and was used to store water for Royal Botanic Gardens Melbourne.
-After lying idle for 60 years, it is now restored as part of a significant landscape development project called Working Wetlands.
+Guilfoyle’s Volcano was built in 1876 and was used to store water for the botanic gardens.
+After lying idle for 60 years, it was restored as part of a significant landscape development project called Working Wetlands.

-This spectacular and historic water reservoir has commanding views of the city, and its striking landscape design showcases low-water use plants.
-Boardwalks and viewing platforms give visitors the opportunity to explore this long-hidden but remarkable feature of the Royal Botanic Gardens.
+This spectacular and historic water reservoir has commanding views of the city, and its striking landscape design showcases low water use plants.
+Boardwalks and viewing platforms give visitors the opportunity to explore this long-hidden but remarkable feature of Melbourne Gardens.

-Guilfoyle’s Volcano is in the south-east corner of the Royal Botanic Gardens Melbourne, easily accessible via C Gate (enter via Anderson Street) and D Gate (enter via Birdwood Avenue).
+Guilfoyle’s Volcano is in the south-east corner of the gardens and is easily accessible via C Gate (enter via Anderson Street) and D Gate (enter via Birdwood Avenue).